-PervasiveHealth 2016, May 16-19, Cancun, Mexico Copyright © 2016 EAI 978-1-63190-051-8 eligible providers and health systems have made considerable efforts and investments to implement new health information technology (HIT), particularly EHRs with tethered personal health records (PHRs).
-With increased attention to patient engagement and patient-centered care, patients should have the ability to view, download, and transmit their health information online, as well as communicate with their providers and collaborate in decision making [7].
+With increased attention to patient engagement and patientcentered care, most patients in the United States should have the ability to view, download, and transmit their health information online, as well as communicate with their providers and collaborate in decision-making [7].
 Accordingly, PHRs tied to an EHR (sometimes called 'patient portals') provide a mechanism by which patients can gain secure, online access to some of their personal health information such as current medications, allergies, laboratory results, immunization history and information on recent clinic visits.
-Additionally, many PHRs allow for the transmission of secure messages between a patient and a provider [42].
+Additionally, many PHRs allow for the transmission of secure messages between a patient and a provider [47].
 The CMS believes that health care providers are "in the best position to encourage the use of health IT by patients to further their own health" [8].
-However, despite nearly two decades of research calling for a focus on improving PHR adoption [22][40] the extent to which providers encourage use and patients engage with the technology continues to be a challenge [29].